Shukria Barakzai

-Shukria Barakzai (شکريه بارکزۍ) is an Afghan politician, journalist and a prominent Muslim feminist.
-She was the Ambassador of Afghanistan to Norway.
+Shukria Barakzai (شکريه بارکزۍ) is an Afghan politician, journalist and Muslim feminist.
+She was the ambassador of Afghanistan to Norway.
 She is a recipient of the International Editor of the Year Award.

 Early life

-She was born in 1970 in Kabul, Afghanistan.
-"Barakzai" is a common name among the Pashtun, one of the country's main ethnic groups, and was shared by its rulers from the 1830s until the overthrow of the last king.
-She speaks both of Afghanistan's official languages, Pashto and Dari, as well as English.
-Her paternal grandfather was a businessman while her maternal grandfather was a senator during the times of King Zahir Khan.
+Barakzai was born in 1970 in Kabul, Afghanistan.

 Barakzai went to Kabul University in the 1990s.
 Halfway through a degree, she had to break off her studies because of mounting violence between the government and the Mujahideen.
 In September 1996 the Taliban captured Kabul.
 By then, many citizens, especially the educated middle classes, had left for a life in exile.

 Campaigning journalism

-Following the fall of the Taliban regime, Barakzai capitalized on the opportunity and in 2002 Barakzai founded Aina-E-Zan (Women’s Mirror), a national weekly newspaper.
+Following the fall of the Taliban regime, Barakzai capitalized on the opportunity and in 2002 Barakzai founded Aina-E-Zan (Women's Mirror), a national weekly newspaper.

 She campaigns on issues such as maternal and infant mortality, areas in which Afghanistan has great difficulty.
 (The World Health Organization (WHO) calculated that Afghanistan in 2003 had the world's highest proportion of women dying in childbirth (Maternal Mortality Ratio) at 1900 per 100 000 live births.)
 Barakzai states, "Child marriage, forced marriage, and violence against women are still common and accepted practices."
 She focuses on large issues, saying, "in my opinion the burka is not that important.
 What is important is education, democracy and freedom."
 She stresses unity among women as well as the role that men have to play.

 Barakzai credits technology such as mobile phones, banned under the Taliban regime, with helping young Afghans integrate with the modern world.
 For example, using text messaging to vote for a participant in a television talent show contest demonstrates how democratic voting can work.
 She also uses her position to point out the lack of freedom of the press and the risks to journalists.
 (Reporters Without Borders ranks Afghanistan 156 out of 173 in its list of press freedom, and says the situation is especially difficult for women and those working in the provinces.)